matthiasnoback/docker-compose-workshop/assignments/assignments.md

 docker-compose pull
 ```

-Next, we can start the services:
+Before we start the services, we need to make sure that we don't use any bind-mount volumes (e.g. `./db:data`).
+For now, comment those out in `docker-compose.yml`.
+Then, run:

 ```
 docker-compose up -d